megan-mai/meganmai-dh150/assignment09.md

 [Read more](https://github.com/mmai100000/meganmai-dh150/blob/master/assignment05.md)
 ### Wireframe and graphic design element variation
-See my Low-Fidelity prototype [here](https://github.com/mmai100000/meganmai-dh150/blob/master/assignment06.md) And graphic design ideation [here](https://github.com/mmai100000/meganmai-dh150/blob/master/assignment07.md)
+See my Low-Fidelity prototype [here](https://github.com/mmai100000/meganmai-dh150/blob/master/assignment06.md) and graphic design ideation [here](https://github.com/mmai100000/meganmai-dh150/blob/master/assignment07.md)
 ### Low-fidelity prototype (wireflow)
 My Low-Fidelity prototype does not really resemble the final product; as once the project was translated onto a digital platform, it was much easier to approximate screen space efficiency and see from a user's perspective.
 Nonetheless, my low fidelity prototype still abides by the overarching guidelines of simplication and consolidation I had established prior to designing.
 [Read more](https://github.com/mmai100000/meganmai-dh150/blob/master/assignment06.md)